Code-Institute-Submissions/globeconnections/README.md

 *(4) The tools utilized to validate JavaScript are [ESPRIMA](https://esprima.org/demo/validate.html "Syntax Validator checks for mistakes and errors in Javascript codes"), [JSHINT](https://jshint.com/ "JSHint, A Static Code Analysis Tool for JavaScript") and [BEAUTIFYTOOLS](http://beautifytools.com/javascript-validator.php "Use Online Javascript Validator").*

-*(5) The borders and shadows in the website are created with the following tool: [BORDER-SHADOW GENERATOR](https://html-css-js.com/css/generator/box-shadow/ "Free online resource to generate creative borders and shadows within seconds").*
+*(5) The borders and shadows in the website are created with the [BORDER-SHADOW GENERATOR](https://html-css-js.com/css/generator/box-shadow/ "Free online resource to generate creative borders and shadows within seconds").*

 *(6) A lot of the code is written with information from [W3SCHOOLS](https://www.w3schools.com/ "THE WORLD'S LARGEST WEB DEVELOPER SITE").*